 Japanese primroses are deciduous perennials.
 The foliage of Japanese primroses dies back in winter, but the plants return yearly in the spring.

 In the United States, Japanese primroses bloom from late spring to early summer, though they may bloom earlier in other areas.

 Do Japanese primroses flower more than once?

-Japanese primroses flower more than once because they’re deciduous perennials that grow back every year.
+Japanese primrose flower more than once because they’re deciduous perennials that grow yearly.
 The flowers will emerge in late spring and early summer every year.

 Are Japanese primroses toxic?

-Japanese primroses are toxic to pets such as cats, dogs, and horses.
-They do not appear to be toxic to humans but it’s best not to ingest them.
+Japanese primroses are toxic to cats, dogs, and horses.
+They do not appear to be toxic to humans, but it’s best not to ingest them.

 Japanese Primrose Meaning – The Final Word